briansmith/ring/README.md

 should upgrade to the latest released version as soon as it is released.
 *ring* has a linear release model that favors users of the latest released version.
-We have never backported fixes to earlier releases and we don't maintain branches other than the master branch.
+We have never backported fixes to earlier releases and we don't maintain branches other than the main branch.
 Further, for some obscure technical reasons it's currently not possible to link two different versions of *ring* into the same program; for policy reasons we don't bother to try to work around that.
 Thus it is important that libraries using *ring* update